top of page

 East Mercia Rivers Trust

-Our goal is to reconnect people with the natural and cultural heritage of their rivers and we run a citizen science scheme for those who wish to become River Wardens.
-The Building the Links Project is enabling us to recruit 20 more River Wardens and to provide them with training and equipment.
+The River Welland forms the northern border of the RFV area, and EMRT (formerly the Welland Rivers Trust) is an environmental charity dedicated to improving the river.
+Their goal is to reconnect people with the natural and cultural heritage of their rivers and they run a citizen science scheme for those who wish to become River Wardens.
+The Building the Links Project enabled them to recruit 20 more River Wardens and to provide them with training and equipment.

 Logo EMRT.png